-According to the recording industry (International Federation of the Phonographic Industry, IFPI), the level of music piracy is estimated at about 85%; trade losses for 2005 continue to be estimated at about \$7 million annually.
+According to the recording industry (International Federation of the Phonographic Industry, IFPI), the level of music piracy, last estimated in 2005, was at about 85%, with trade losses reported that year at about \$7 million.

-The U.S. government and Turkmen government signed a Trade and Investment Framework Agreement (TIFA) on June 1, 2004 to enhance trade and investment between the two countries.
+The U.S. Government and Turkmen Government signed a Trade and Investment Framework Agreement (TIFA) on June 1, 2004 to enhance trade and investment between the two countries.